Coffeyville Refiners: Southwestern League 1921–1924

 Resuming minor league play in 1921, the Coffeyville "Refiners" became a charter member of the Class D level Southwestern League.
-In their first season of play in the league, the Coffeyville Refiners placed 4th.
-With a 71–72 record under manager Josh Clarke, Coffeyville finished 38.0 games behind of the 1st place Independence Producers (103–38), who finished 19.0 games ahead of the 2nd place Muskogee Mets.
+In their first season of play in the league, the Coffeyville Refiners placed fourth.
+With a 71–72 record under manager Josh Clarke, Coffeyville finished 38.0 games behind of the first place Independence Producers (103–38), who finished 19.0 games ahead of the second place Muskogee Mets.
 The 1921 final standings featured the Independence Producers, followed by the Muskogee Mets (93–56), Pittsburg Pirates (87–63), Coffeyville Refiners (71–72), Sapulpa Sappers (68–76), Bartlesville Braves (64–80), Miami Indians (59–84) and Parsons Parsons/Cushing Oilers (34–110) as charter members.

 The Coffeyville use of the "Refiners" moniker corresponds to the prominent local industry.
 Coffeyville, Kansas was home to numerous refineries in the era, including the COOP Refinery, which continues today.

 In 1922, the Coffeyville Refiners continued play as the Southwestern League became a Class C level league.
 The 1922 league was also referred to as the Southwestern Association.
-Playing under managers Joe Clark and Russ Ennis, Coffeyville ended the season with a regular season record 83–56, placing 2nd overall, finishing 2.0 games behind the Muskogee Mets in the eight–team league, but did not qualify for the Finals, won by Sapulpa over Muskogee.
+Playing under managers Joe Clark and Russ Ennis, Coffeyville ended the season with a regular season record 83–56, placing second overall, finishing 2.0 games behind the Muskogee Mets in the eight–team league, but did not qualify for the Finals, won by Sapulpa over Muskogee.
 Pitcher Oscar Middleton of Coffeyville led the Southwestern League with 23 wins.

 Playing in the 1923 Class C level Southwestern League, the Coffeyville Refiners won the league championship.
-Coffeyville finished 3rd in the regular season standings with a final record of 73–61, led by managers James Hansen and Charlie Bates.
-Coffeyville finished 11.0 games behind the 1st place Hutchinson Wheat Shockers.
+Coffeyville placed third in the regular season standings with a final record of 73–61, led by managers James Hansen and Charlie Bates.
+Coffeyville finished 11.0 games behind the first place Hutchinson Wheat Shockers.
 In the Playoff, Coffeyville swept Hutchinson in four games.
 After the season, the Southwestern League returned only three of the eight franchises in 1924, adding five new franchises to the 1924 league.

 In their final season of minor league play, the 1924 Coffeyville Refiners folded from the Southwestern League during the season.
-On July 5, 1924, the franchise folded with a final record of 29–32, playing under manager Pat O'Byrne.
+On July 5, 1924, the franchise folded with a final record of 29–32, playing the partial season under manager Pat O'Byrne.

 Coffeyville, Kansas has not hosted another minor league team.